maxzheng/great-life-guide/techniques-and-tips.md

 There is only so much you can do by yourself.
 With leadership, you can easily multiple your impact by 10 to billions of times by inspiring others to join your mission.

-### #1 Transcendent
+### #1 Transcendence

-There are many leadership styles, but the best one is where you instill meaning and purpose to your employees based on the company's mission and manage with compassion so they will care about you, the company, the company's mission, and will do amazing things.
-This is created by Fred Kofman and written in [The Meaning Revolution](https://amzn.to/3fWHQL9).
+There are many leadership styles, but the best one is transcendent leadership where you instill meaning and purpose to your employees based on the company's mission with compassion so they will care about you, the company, the company's mission, and do amazing things.
+It is created by Fred Kofman and written in [The Meaning Revolution](https://amzn.to/3fWHQL9).

 The book addresses 4 key issues in any organization: